Lovestick/MCNSANotepad/README.md

 	  begin-entering-string: '&aYou are now entering multiline text.
 Continue entering text, line-by-line, until you''re done.
 When you''re done, send ''done'' by itself on its own line (or ''cancel'' to stop).'

+## Note API
+An API is built into the plugin which enables other plugins to write, edit, and read notes about players.
+The API is accessed through the NoteManager class, which can be accessed as such:

+	if(Bukkit.getServer().getPluginManager().isPluginEnabled("MCNSANotepad")) {
+		NoteManager noteManager = MCNSANotepad.getNoteManager();
+	}

+The note manager provides four functions to manipulate the notes with:

+* int writeNote(CommandSender sender, String targetPlayer, String note)
+    - arguments:
+        * sender: who is writing the note (can be console / player)
+        * targetPlayer: who the note is about (exact)
+        * note: the note being written
+    - returns: 0 if failed, 1 if successful
+* int editNote(Integer noteID, String note)
+    - arguments:
+        * noteID: the id of the note being edited
+        * note: the note being written
+    - returns: 0 if failed, 1 if successful
+* int editDate(Integer noteID, Timestamp date)
+    - arguments:
+        * noteID: the id of the note being edited
+        * date: the new timestamp of the note
+    - returns: 0 if failed, 1 if successful
+* ArrayList<Note> getPlayerNotes(String targetPlayer)
+    - arguments:
+        * targetPlayer: who the note is about (exact)
+    - returns: an array of all notes matching the targetPlayer, sorted by date (most recent first)